opendilab/LightZero/docs/source/tutorials/envs/customize_envs.md

 ```

 ### 6. **Render Method**<br>
-The `render` method showcases the game's progression, allowing users to visualize the gameplay.
-In environments that have implemented the `render` method, it is called with each execution of the `step` function, providing a visual representation of the game at each step.
+The `render` method displays the gameplay of the game for users to observe.
+For environments that have implemented the `render` method, users can choose whether to call `render` during the execution of the `step` function to render the game state at each step.

 ```python
 def render(self, mode: str = 'image_savefile_mode') -> None: